In The Beginning...

 The town's Catholic population continued to grow so rapidly that by the 1980's Mass was being celebrated not only in the Stone Church, but in the church hall, the school auditorium, and even a local movie theater.
 When the New York Parish Mission Team held an annual mission and 1500 parishioners filled its tent to overflowing, it was impossible to ignore the need for an even larger church building.

-Under the leadership of Msgr.
-James J. Lynch, a major fund raising campaign was conducted, architectural plans drawn, and construction begun.
 In November 1984 John Cardinal O'Connor dedicated the New St. Patrick's Church and the Msgr.
 James J. Lynch Parish Center.
 With a seating capacity of 850 in the church and fine meeting facilities in the Center, it quickly became the hub of almost all parish activities.
 The Stone Church remained in use, so the 3200 families of the parish had two places to worship.

 Suffering increasingly poor health, Msgr.
 Lynch was transferred to Our Lady of Perpetual Help in Ardsley in October, 1985, and was succeeded by one of his former students, Fr.
 Dermot R. Brennan.
 His Associate Pastors have been Frs.
 Michael Cichon, Leo Prince, Louis Jerome and Alan Travers.
 Fr.
 Brennan became Prelate of Honor (Monsignor) on June 7, 1990.
 Msgr.
-Brennan was installed as Vicar of Northern Westchester and Putnam and Investiture as a Monsignor was
+Brennan was installed as Vicar of Northern Westchester and Putnam and Investiture as a Monsignor was October 13, 1990.

 Our Vocations and Ministries...